 How to apply for PPP loan forgiveness

-To apply for PPP loan forgiveness, if you have employees, you (the borrower) must fill out a completed application and submit it to your lender either by mail or electronically.
+To apply for PPP loan forgiveness, whether you have employees, or are self-employed, you (the borrower) must fill out a completed loan forgiveness application and submit it to your lender according to your lender’s instructions.
 If you fall into one of these two categories, you may qualify for forgiveness:

 - Self-employed with no W-2 employees